What are Condo Fees?

 The condominium board sets the condo fees with input from something called a reserve fund study, which tells the board what needs to be done when, and how much it is going to cost.
 If condo fees include utilities, utilities cost will be taken into account as well.

-Condo fee amounts are different depending unit factor (based on the size of the condo unit).
+Condo fee amounts are different depending unit factor, which is based on the square footage of an owner’s condo.
 Larger units pay more than smaller units.
-Also it should be noted that the more that is covered by the condo fees, the higher the cost of the fees will be.
-Some condos cover the bare minimum required by law, and others have all sorts of amenities and perks that are included.
+It should also be noted that the more that is covered by the condo fees, the higher the cost of the fees will be.
+Some condos cover the bare minimum required by law, while others have all sorts of amenities and perks that are included.
 For example, if a building has a swimming pool or underground parking, a portion of the condo fees need to be charged just to maintain these amenities.

 Condo fees can be used to fund the following items: